Use lists of rows in flows

 The advanced options for the List Rows action allow you to sort, filter, arrange, and extend the results of a query.

-Screenshot of advanced options in the List rows card.
+Screenshot of advanced options for the List rows action in the Configuration action pane.

 Select columns